Maintaining your gun is one of the most important aspects of gun ownership, but it needn't be looked on as a burden. It is an easy process to master.

 When it comes to disassembling your gun, bear in mind that not all guns have the same procedures, so read the manual carefully when you strip the gun down so you don't damage anything.

-According to the NRA, " Cleaning and maintaining your guns preserves their functionality and value, and keeps them safe and accurate."
+, " Cleaning and maintaining your guns preserves their functionality and value, and keeps them safe and accurate."

 Unless you are about to fire your gun, it should be unloaded when not in use.
 This is not only common sense but a safety issue.
 A loaded gun lying around unattended is a disaster waiting to happen.